 Brands like the children’s channel Nickelodeon use orange to express creativity and enthusiasm to their target audience.
 You can even use orange as a CTA (call to action) button on your website, like the infamous Amazon ‘Buy Now’ button.

 When using red in branding, it is essential to use it sparingly.
-For instance, you can use it on a CTA (call to action) button, which will tell the customer that it is urgent to make a purchase.
+For instance, you can use it on a CTA (call to action) button, telling the customer that it is urgent to make a purchase.
 You will also see red on sales tags when stores mark down prices.